FilterdWater/simple-personal-website-v2/src/content/blog/Installing-Windows-11/index.md

     Let Windows apply background updates silently.

 13. **Manually check for updates**
-    Go to Settings → Windows Update → _Check for updates_.
+    Go to Settings → Windows Update → _Check for updates_ and wait.

 14. **Use [Microsoft-Activation-Scripts](https://github.com/massgravel/Microsoft-Activation-Scripts) to go Pro**